2017 New York City truck attack: Aftermath

 Stuyvesant High School, PS 89 Liberty School, and IS 289 Hudson River Middle School were placed in lockdown after reports that shots were heard nearby, for up to three hours following the incident.
 Several nearby streets were closed to the public, including West, Chambers and Murray Streets, to conduct an investigation, causing traffic jams throughout lower Manhattan.
 Vehicle and pedestrian activity resumed when the truck was towed the day after the attack.

 President Donald Trump ordered the Department of Homeland Security to "step up" its "Extreme Vetting Program".
 On Twitter, he called for Saipov to be executed, and initially stated that he wanted Saipov to be detained at the Guantanamo Bay detention camp.
 This prompted pleas from Saipov's sister to not execute him immediately and to give him "time" and a "fair trial".
 Trump later retracted the latter statement and said Saipov would be tried in New York criminal court instead.
 New York City Mayor Bill de Blasio called the attack a "particularly cowardly act of terror".
 New York State Governor Andrew Cuomo said, "New York is an international symbol of freedom and democracy.
 We are proud of it, that also makes us a target."
 He also directed One World Trade Center's spire to be lit up in red, white, and blue, the colors of the American flag, to memorialize the victims of the attacks.

 This was the second terrorist attack allegedly committed by a winner of the Diversity Immigrant Visa lottery, following the 2002 Los Angeles International Airport shooting committed by Hesham Mohamed Hadayet, an Egyptian.
 Trump called for the termination of the Diversity Immigrant Visa lottery program.
-He then ordered the Department of Homeland Security to "step up" the DHS's already extreme vetting policy.
+He then ordered the Department of Homeland Security to "step up" the DHS's vetting policy.
 He cast blame on Chuck Schumer, a Democratic Party senator representing New York, sarcastically calling the lottery scheme "a Chuck Schumer beauty".
 The program was part of an immigration bill that passed both chambers of Congress with bipartisan support, followed by Republican President George H. W. Bush signing the bill into law in 1990.
 Schumer introduced a House Bill that helped to create the program.
 Schumer responded to Trump's attack, saying, "I guess it's not too soon to politicize a tragedy."
 He also accused Trump of dividing the country and of wanting to cut anti-terrorism funding in budget proposals.
 Republican Senator Jeff Flake of Arizona defended Schumer, saying the proposals of the bipartisan Gang of Eight, including him and Schumer, would have eliminated the Diversity Visa Lottery.